Texas Instruments (Germany) Analysis

 The company has Profit Margin (PM) of 0.44 %, which maeans that even a very small decline in it revenue will erase profits resulting in a net loss.
 This is way below average.
 Similarly, it shows Operating Margin (OM) of 0.5 %, which suggests for every 100 dollars of sales, it generated a net operating income of $0.5.
 Technical Drivers

-As of the 1st of February, Texas Instruments has the Risk Adjusted Performance of (0.02), variance of 4.05, and Coefficient Of Variation of (2,727).
+As of the 26th of January, Texas Instruments has the Semi Deviation of 2.08, coefficient of variation of 1361.19, and Risk Adjusted Performance of 0.0602.
 In relation to fundamental indicators, the technical analysis model makes it possible for you to check existing technical drivers of Texas Instruments, as well as the relationship between them.
-Please validate Texas Instruments coefficient of variation, treynor ratio, skewness, as well as the relationship between the variance and value at risk to decide if Texas Instruments is priced more or less accurately, providing market reflects its prevalent price of 177.14 per share.Texas Instruments Price Movement Analysis
+Please validate Texas Instruments variance, maximum drawdown, and the relationship between the coefficient of variation and jensen alpha to decide if Texas Instruments is priced more or less accurately, providing market reflects its prevalent price of 162.22 per share.Texas Instruments Price Movement Analysis

 Texas Instruments Outstanding Bonds